PokeAPI/pokeapi-js-wrapper/README.md

 ## Configuration

 Pass an Object to Pokedex() in order to configure it.
 Available options: `protocol`, `hostName`, `versionPath`, `cache`, `timeout` in ms.
 Any option is optional :smile:.
 If no Object is passed, the Pokedex will be initialized to grab data from pokeapi.co using http with 20 seconds timeout and caching resources.
-We recommend to use HTTPS protocol since Pokeapi.co recently enabled HTTP->HTTPS redirects.
+HTTPS is the default protocol.

 ```js